Relativistic Heavy Ion Collider: The experiments

-There is one detector currently operating at RHIC: STAR (6 o'clock, and near the AGS-to-RHIC Transfer Line).
-PHENIX (8 o'clock) took last data in 2016.
+There are two detectors currently operating at RHIC: STAR (6 o'clock, and near the AGS-to-RHIC Transfer Line) and sPHENIX (8 o'clock), the successor to PHENIX.
 PHOBOS (10 o'clock) completed its operation in 2005, and BRAHMS (2 o'clock) in 2006.
-A new detector sPHENIX is under construction in the old PHENIX hall and is expected to begin collecting data in 2023.

 Among the two larger detectors, STAR is aimed at the detection of hadrons with its system of time projection chambers covering a large solid angle and in a conventionally generated solenoidal magnetic field, while PHENIX is further specialized in detecting rare and electromagnetic particles, using a partial coverage detector system in a superconductively generated axial magnetic field.
 The smaller detectors have larger pseudorapidity coverage, PHOBOS has the largest pseudorapidity coverage of all detectors, and tailored for bulk particle multiplicity measurement, while BRAHMS is designed for momentum spectroscopy, in order to study the so-called "small-x" and saturation physics.
 There is an additional experiment, PP2PP (now part of STAR), investigating spin dependence in p + p scattering.

 The spokespersons for each of the experiments are: